 A new ATV and an overhauled ATV engine require a "break-in" period.
 The first month is most critical to the life of this ATV.
-Proper operation during this break-in period will help assure maximum life and www.formanoevformaticsATV.
+Proper operation during this break-in period will help assure maximum life and performance from the ATV.